quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part82_Neural_ActorCri.md

 :p What does an implementation of the actor-critic algorithm look like in terms of a neural network?
 ??x
-In the ANNs implementation, the critic consists of a single neuron-like unit \( V \) that outputs state values.
-The actor network has multiple units (e.g., \( A_i \)) each contributing to a multidimensional action vector.
+In the ANNs implementation, the critic consists of a single neuron-like unit $V $ that outputs state values.
+The actor network has multiple units (e.g.,$ A_i$) each contributing to a multidimensional action vector.

 :p How does the TD error contribute to learning in this ANN setup?
 ??x